yanlinchen1985/cpnt201-a2/README.md

 > ...Note that this uses the `w` unit, not `px` as you might expect.
 This is the image's real size, which can be found by inspecting the image file on your computer .

+There is a small accident.
+After uploading to Github, I found that four lrg pictures were broken, which made me anxious.
+While checking carefully, I found that I used capital JPG for the file suffix.

 I did not spend too much time in the articles and their layout.
 I think how to ensure all the images in different screen sizes to work well is the point of this assessment,so What I did more was trying again and again to adjust.
 I realize there are still many things I need to fix in this assessment,especially in **responsive optimization**.

 ## Attributions